Our Online and Mobile Banking Guarantee

 Please remember: your account details and passwords are personal to you.
 Look after them and keep them secret.
 It’s unlikely we’ll refund you if you:

-- Fail to keep your card, PIN, password, PINsentry codes or Mobile PINsentry codes secure
+- Fail to keep your card, PIN, Online Banking password* and other full passwords, PINsentry codes* or Mobile PINsentry codes secure

 - Give someone else access to your Online Banking account* or Barclays Mobile Banking app